 Furthermore, the 2020 Sakhir Grand Prix – in which Lando Norris finished tenth – marked the first and so far only time that the driver starting 19th scored a point.
 The previous best finish for this grid slot was 12th, which Patrick Friesacher and Charles Leclerc achieved in 2005 and 2018 respectively.
 Lance Stroll also finished 12th having started here in 2022.

-20th is the only grid slot in the top twenty to have never scored in Bahrain.
-Rubens Barrichello finished ninth having started from twentieth on the grid in 2005, but that was before points were handed out to the driver finishing in ninth.
+Until 2023, 20th was the only grid slot in the top 20 to have never scored in Bahrain.
+Rubens Barrichello finished ninth having started from 20th on the grid at the 2005 Bahrain Grand Prix, but that was before points were handed out to the driver finishing in ninth.

 There have been only two pit lane starters in Bahrain Grand Prix history.
-Kevin Magnussen finished just outside of the points in eleventh place having started from the pit lane in 2016, while Sergio Perez made up 15 positions to finish fifth on his Red Bull debut in 2021.
+Kevin Magnussen finished just outside of the points in 11th place having started from the pit lane in 2016, while Sergio Perez made up 15 positions to finish fifth on his Red Bull debut in 2021.
 The Mexican’s moves saw him voted Driver of the Day.